Chapter 1: Symbols

 “It’s not what you think,” rushed Sarah, as they burst through the school doors.

 “I told no one but you!”

 “I honestly don’t know how the word got out,” shrugged Sarah.

-A boy passing them in the hallway overheard a piece of their conversation.
+A boy passing by in the hallway saw them talking.
 “Sarah called me to personally deliver the news that you’d lost your marbles,” he said as he passed, pulling one headphone out of his ear and then replacing it.

 “I’m sorry, I only told a few people,” began Sarah.

 “Then how come the entire school knows?” asked Callie.